 Generally pigmented (rarely amelanotic); color of lesions varies, but red, white, and/or blue are common, in addition to brown and/or black.
 Suspicion should be raised by a pigmented skin lesion that is >6 mm in diameter, asymmetric, has an irregular surface or border, or has variation in color.

-Best with thin lesions without evidence of metastatic spread; with increasing thickness or evidence of spread, prognosis worsens.
-Stage I and II (primary tumor without spread) have 85% 5-year survival.
-Stage III (palpable regional nodes with tumor) has a 50% 5-year survival when only one node is involved and 15–20% when four or more are involved.
-Stage IV (disseminated disease) has <5% 5-year survival.
+Best with thin lesions without evidence of metastatic spread; with increasing thickness, ulceration, or evidence of nodal spread, prognosis worsens.
+Stage I (primary tumor without spread) has 80−92% 15-year survival.
+Stage II (>1−4 mm) has a 51−62% 15−year survival.
+Stage III (regional nodes with tumor) has a 60% 15-year survival when 1−3 nodes are microscopically involved and 22–38% when 1−3 nodes are macroscopically involved or 4 or more are involved.
+Stage IV (disseminated disease) has <10% 15-year survival.

 TREATMENT Malignant Melanoma

-Early recognition and local excision for localized disease is best; 1- to 2-cm margins are as effective as 4- to 5-cm margins and do not usually require skin grafting. ...
+Early recognition and local excision for localized disease is best; 1- to 2-cm margins are as effective as 4- ...